Brands get into the documentary film biz

 And it seems that these documentaries are getting the message out.
 Artifishal screened more than 500 times globally at Patagonia retail stores and other gear shops, attracting tens of thousands of viewers.
 And another Patagonia film, Blue Heart, about hydropower in the Balkans, also toured the world, helping generate 175,000 petition signatures the brand says contributed to a European Union resolution against small dams.

 Neither Merrell, Mystery Ranch, Patagonia, nor Peak Design are looking for immediate return in the form of increased sales.
-Instead, says Nyborg, “It’s one piece of a complex brand loyalty puzzle.”
+Instead, said Nyborg, “It’s one piece of a complex brand loyalty puzzle.”
 With films, brands are playing the long game.
-“We have an opportunity to inspire people, and we believe our business will benefit from that,” Walker says.
+“We have an opportunity to inspire people, and we believe our business will benefit from that,” Walker said.

 Brands also cite extra benefits, such as local media attention, attracting consumers to retail partners for screenings, broader consumer reach from festivals—and a boost to brand recognition.
 “Every major player in the outdoor industry now knows who we are because of [Grizzly Country],” Nyborg said.
 “It started relationships and conversations at the Outdoor Retailer show, and that return is enormous.”